 b.
 1962, India

 Madhvi Subrahmanian, artist, curator and writer lives and works in Singapore, frequently showing in her city of birth- Mumbai.
 Madhvi’s practice has been inspired, deﬁned and transformed by her migratory life and the opportunities and challenges of her constant relocations.
-While most of her forms, like seed pods or anthills, echo her migratory existence, her recent works such as Forest of Shadows or Connect/Disconnect, explore the fluidity and interconnectedness of nature and urban culture.
+While most of her forms, like seed pods or anthills, echo her migratory existence.
 Her installations are often made up of multiples and tend to be immersive and experiential in nature.
 Madhvi investigates different perspectives in her works evoking both collective and personal memories.

 Madhvi has exhibited widely in solo and group shows in museums both locally and internationally.
 She has participated in several biennales and triennials such as the Indian Ceramic Triennale, Jaipur, India (2018), The First Central China Ceramic Biennale, at Henan Museum (2016), and 3rd Contemporary Jakarta Biennale, Jakarta, Indonesia (2014).

 Madhvi’s works have been published in international magazines such as Ceramic Art and Perception, Ceramic Review and books such as Contemporary Ceramics by Emmanuel Cooper as well as on the cover of Art India, the premier art journal in India.
-Madhvi will be part of the upcoming Gyeonggi International Ceramic Biennale 2019 (GICB2019) Korea.
-She shows with Gallery Chemould Prescott Road in Mumbai.
+Madhvi was a part of the Gyeonggi International Ceramic Biennale 2019 (GICB2019) Korea.